-- 1. End user and SCM accountant verify the goods delivered against the approved specification of the goods or services and the official purchase order issued by the municipality and sign the supplier's delivery note. - End user write and sign a letter confirming goods or services were received in good order as per the approved specification and the official purchase order issued by the municipality and submit to SCM accountant. - SCM accountant process a Goods Received Note in the municipal financial management system, sign and submit the documents to expenditure management office for payment request.
+4. Goods or 1.
+End user and SCM accountant verify the goods delivered against the services are approved specification of the goods or services and the official purchase received order issued by the municipality and sign the supplier's delivery note.
+2. End user write and sign a letter confirming goods or services were received in good order as per the approved specification and the official purchase order issued by the municipality and submit to SCM accountant.
+SCM accountant process a Goods Received Note in the municipal financial management system, sign and submit the documents to expenditure management office for payment request.